rahulshankariyer/rahulshankariyer.github.io/README.md

 must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.

+<a href = "https://divvy-tripdata.s3.amazonaws.com/index.html"> Click this link to view the source from which the original data for this analysis was extracted </a>

 # Project 2 - Bellabeat Customer Data

 # Scenario